pallets-eco/flask-admin/doc/quickstart.rst

     url_for('myview.index')

-3. For model-based views the rules differ - the model class name should be used, if an endpoint name is not provided.
+3. For model-based views the rules differ - the model class name should be used if an endpoint name is not provided.
 Model-based views will be explained in the next section.

 Model Views
 -----------

 Model views allow you to add dedicated admin pages for each of the models in your database.
-Do this by creating instances of the `ModelView` class, which you can import from one of Flask-Admin's built-in ORM backends.
+Do this by creating instances of the *ModelView* class, which you can import from one of Flask-Admin's built-in ORM backends.
 An example is the SQLAlchemy backend, which you can use as follows::

     from flask.ext.admin.contrib.sqla import ModelView